krzentner/language-world/data/gpt-3.5-turbo/chain_py_md/pick-out-of-hole-0.py.md

 # pick-out-of-hole: pick up the peg out of the hole and hold it at the target location
-# def pick_out_of_hole(robot):
+def pick_out_of_hole(robot):
     # Steps:
-    #  1. Put gripper above the hole
+    #  1. Put gripper around the hole with the gripper's tips inside the hole to get a grip on the peg
-    #  2. Move the gripper down to grab the peg
+    #  2. Lift the peg out of the hole
-    #  3. Close gripper around peg
-    #  4. Move peg to goal
+    #  3. Move the peg to the target location
-    # First, put the gripper above the hole, so that we don't bump into anything
+    # First, put the gripper around the hole, so that we can get a grip on the peg.
-    # while trying to grab the peg.
-    if check("the robot's gripper is not above the hole"): robot.place("gripper above hole")
+    if check("the robot's gripper is not around the hole and the robot's gripper is open"): robot.put("gripper around the hole with the gripper's tips inside the hole")
-    # If the gripper isn't around the peg and the gripper is above the hole, move
+    # Once the gripper is around the hole with the tips inside, we can close the
-    # the gripper down around the peg.
+    # gripper to grip the peg.
-    if check("the robot's gripper is above the hole and the robot's gripper is not around peg" ): robot.drop("gripper around peg")
+    if check("the robot's gripper is around the hole with the gripper's tips inside the hole and the robot's gripper is open"): robot.close("gripper around the hole with the gripper's tips inside the hole")
-    # If the gripper is near the peg and the gripper is open, maybe we can grab it
-    # by closing the gripper.
+    # Once we have a grip on the peg, we can lift it out of the hole.
-    if check("the robot's gripper is near peg and the robot's gripper is open"): robot.close("gripper around peg")
+    if check("the robot's gripper is around the peg"): robot.pull("peg out of hole")
-    # We closed the gripper, and the peg is still near the gripper, so maybe we
-    # grabbed it.
-    # Try to move the peg to the goal.
+    # If the peg is out of the hole, move it to the target location.
-    # If we didn't grab it, we'll just go back to an earlier step.
-    if check("the robot's gripper is above peg and the robot's gripper is closed"): robot.place("peg at goal")
+    if check("the peg is not in the hole"): robot.place("peg at target location")